 Exhibitions have included works of celebrated artists such as Bruegel, Calder, Rembrandt, Rodin, Motherwell and Johns, exhibitions of unique historical and regional interest, such as photography by A. Aubrey Bodine and Marion Warren and The National Craft Show.
 The Mitchell Gallery serves the community of St. John's and the wider communities of Annapolis and Anne Arundel County as a resource for viewing, discussing, and learning about fine art.

-Call 410-626-2556 for more information, docent tours, programs and special events.
+Call 410-626-2556 for more information, docent tours, programs, and special events.

-Open noon to 5 p.m.
-Tuesday through Sunday and from 6:45 to 7:45 p.m. on Friday before the College lecture or concert.
+Open noon to 5 p.m., Tuesday through Sunday, and 6:45 to 7:45 p.m.
+Friday.
+Closed Monday.